dpawani1/gameclean/README.md

 # 🎮 GameClean by Darsh Pawani

-👑 A command-line tool that clears hidden game junk so titles like CS2, Fortnite, Valorant, and EA FC can feel smoother and run faster
+👑 A command-line tool that clears hidden game junk so titles like CS2, Fortnite, Valorant, and EA FC can feel smoother and run faster (Made for Windows)

 ---